 (behind curb & gutter) 4.
 Minimum slope of back slope 1⁄2 in./ft.
 1⁄2 in./ft.
 1⁄2 in./ft.
-1⁄3 in./ft.
 1⁄2 in./ft.
-5. Minimum pavement width (from face to face of curb) See § 8] 3-2022(u) 36 ft.
+1⁄2 in./ft.
+5. Minimum pavement width (from face to face of curb) See § 8-2022(u) 36 ft.
 26 ft.
 24 ft.
 6. Type of paving (minimum) Asphalt or concrete installed to city specifications 7.
 Tangents between curves (minimum) 100 ft.
 100 ft.
 100 ft.
 100 ft.
 100 ft.
 8. Minimum street centerline elevation "All streets must be built at a centerline elevation so that the registered professional engineer demonstrates to the stormwater management director, or his/her designated representative's satisfaction that the water surface elevation will not exceed the height of the curb for the 50-year, 24-hour storm event.
 In all cases, all streets shall have a minimum street centerline elevation of 7.5 feet MSL (1929 datum)."
 9. Drainage To be approved by the stormwater management director or his designated representative.
 All new subdivisions and all expansions of existing subdivisions shall be required to comply with the stormwater management ordinance.
 10. Sidewalks: Width/Thickness a.
 Single-family residential 4 ft./4 in.
-4 ft./4 in.
 PCC 4 ft./4 in.
-PCC Not Required t Required b.
+PCC 4 ft./4 in.
+PCC Not Required b.
 Multifamily residential 6 ft./4 in.
 PCC 6 ft./4 in.
 PCC 6 ft./4 in.
 PCC 6 ft./4 in.
 PCC 6 ft./4 in.
 PCC (one side) c.
 Commercial 6 ft./4 in.
 PCC 6 ft./4 in.
 PCC 6 ft./4 in.
 PCC 6 ft./4 in.
 PCC 6 ft./4 in.
 PCC (one side)

 11. Trees To be approved by park and tree director or his designated representative.
 All new subdivisions and all expansions of existing subdivisions shall be required to comply with the tree ordinance.
-Footnotes: In the above list of improvements required, the detailed drawings for construction purpose must be approved by the city engineer.
+Footnotes: ар In the above list of improvements required, the detailed drawings for construction purpose must be approved by the city engineer.
 The city engineer maintains a book of standard specifications (including technical provisions), standard detail and design directives for use by the developer and his engineer.
-PCC is the abbreviation for Portland cement concrete. • • ovided, where a major subdivision abuts on an unpaved street which does not ements of this chapter, the subdivider shall cause the street to be upgraded to way.
-If the MPC determines that additional right-of-way is required for such streets, then the city meet the right-of-way, drainage and surface condition requirements of this chapter.
+PCC is the abbreviation for Portland cement concrete.
+Except as hereinafter provided, where a major subdivision abuts on an unpaved street which does not meet the design requirements of this chapter, the subdivider shall cause the street to be upgraded to meet the right-of-way, drainage and surface condition requirements of this chapter.